 BEYOND THE ENGAGEMENT

 Our expertise is both broad and deep.
-With extensive experience in gas, water and electric, we’ve delineated five tightly integrated practice domains — Customer Engagement; Network, Grid, & Pipeline Operations, Smart Utilities, Market Integration and Cyber/Physical
+With extensive experience in gas, water and electric, we’ve delineated five tightly integrated practice domains — Customer Engagement, Utility Operations, Technology and The Digital Utility,

 The initial phase to any engagement typically starts with five questions: